StuyPulse/team694.github.io/about/mentors/woodieflowers/joe/index.md

 for the team.
 Training to become a surgeon at the Weil Cornell School of Medicine, he spends his days conducting hospital research and serving as a volunteer EMT.
 But when the build season starts, he puts in as many hours as any of us do.
-Alumnus Andrew Mandelbaum ('08) says, “He’s studying for medical school, in his ambulance saving lives, and after all that, he still comes here.
+Alumnus Andrew Mandelbaum ('08) says, “He's studying for medical school, in his ambulance saving lives, and after all that, he still comes here.
 Watching him balance that and robotics and do all the things he does has convinced me that I can do the same.”